craftercms/docs/source/system-administrators/activities/authoring/navigating-main-menu.rst

 -----
 Users
 -----
-A user is anybody who uses Crafter CMS.  ``Users`` lets the administrator manage who has access to Crafter Studio.
+A user is anybody who uses CrafterCMS.  ``Users`` lets the administrator manage who has access to Crafter Studio.
 See :ref:`users-management` for more information on ``Users``

 .. image:: /_static/images/system-admin/main-menu/main-menu-users.png
     :alt: System Administrator - Main Menu Users